Racism controversies at the University of Ottawa: Black student handcuffed on campus

-More than a dozen student organizations, including the University of Ottawa Students' Union, authored an open letter saying that the university's response to the incident was insufficient in addressing systemic racism.
-Various staff members also voiced their support, backing the demands of the student groups.
-University staff members expected the University of Ottawa to implement student demands, which included an apology to Boyce, carding policy review, training for staff and security members, and transparency to further protect student rights.

-Racist comments made during an online class (2020)
+Racist comments made during an online class

 In September 2020, students noted that racist slurs were used during a virtual class.
-At the time, all classes were offered virtually due to the rising number of COVID-19 cases in Canada.
+At the time, the majority of classes were offered virtually due to the rising number of COVID-19 cases in Canada and in Ottawa.

 The incident occurred without a professor present.
-Dodek stated that the academia, including the University of Ottawa's law school, had a long history of systemic discriminatory practices, which must be addressed urgently.
+Dodek stated that the academia, including the University of Ottawa's law school, had a long history of systemic discriminatory practices.

-N-word used in class (2020)
+Racial epithet used in class

-In October 2020, a part-time University of Ottawa Professor, Verushka Lieutenant-Duval, was suspended after she said the N-word - an extremely offensive racial slur - during one of her lectures.
+In October 2020, a part-time University of Ottawa professor, Verushka Lieutenant-Duval, was suspended after she used the word nigger in one of her lectures.
 A student who attended this lecture filed a complaint to the University of Ottawa's president, Jacques Frémont, and demanded an immediate assessment of the situation.
 Other students present in the class also supported this complaint.
 The students from various faculties at the university supported demands for punitive action as the news of the incident made its way to the headlines.

-Response

-In October 2020, 34 professors at the university signed a letter in support of Verushka Lieutenant-Duval.
-Many students at the university were outraged and condemned the letter.
-The letter defended Lieutenant-Duval's actions, stating that it was vital the university continues to abolish all forms of systemic racism while ensuring that the transmission of knowledge and academic freedom is still protected.
-The students' union voiced its frustration, claiming that while these 34 professors responded swiftly in defense of their colleague Lieutenant-Duval, they are often silent when asked to express their support for BIPOC students at the University of Ottawa.
+In response to the incident, 34 professors at the university signed a letter supporting Lieutenant-Duval.